THE GOOD LIFE

 the lake, National Park squads had marked a path through the moraines with

-distinct, Eskimo-style
+distinct, Eskimo-style cairns.
+Legend has it

 Greg was studying